AN illegal immigrant was found shivering on the roof of a curry house as he tried to hide from immigration officers.

 Details of the operation have just been released by the UK Border Agency, which also confirmed the man had been deported.

-Insp Cheryl Daldry, from the agency, said: “When officers entered the premises, we could hear instructions being shouted upstairs for people in the accommodation above the restaurant to make some kind of escape.
+Insp Cheryl Daldry, from the agency, said: “When officers entered the premises, we could hear instructions being shouted upstairs for people in the accommodation above the restaurant to make some

 “One man was found shivering on the roof, while another had locked himself in an upstairs room, so we had to make a forced entry.”

 The agency said both men had outstayed their visas and no longer had permission to be in the UK.

 Checks revealed a third man, aged 24, who was working in the restaurant, was also there illegally and further deportation orders are now being arranged.

 The restaurant could face a fine of as much as £10,000 if it fails to prove it carried out adequate checks on the man who was working there.

 The arrests coincide with a major publicity campaign warning employers of the penalties they face if caught employing illegal immigrants.